Tonbandgerät

 20

 Maximum string length that Tonbandgerät will serialize and trace.
-Serves as a safeguard against incorrectly terminated strings, and helps providing a static upper bound on worst-case trace hook execution time.
+Serves as a safeguard against incorrectly terminated strings, and helps providing a static upper bound on trace packet size and worst-case trace hook execution time.

 - Possible Values: